Amina Aqdas

-Amina Aqdas (امینه اقدس، died 1893) was a royal consort of Naser al-Din Shah Qajar of Iran (r.
+Amina Aqdas (امینه اقدس; died 2 July 1894) was a royal consort of Naser al-Din Shah Qajar of Iran (r.
 1848–1896).
+Amina Aqdas was one of Naser al-Din Shah’s beloved and influential wives, who occasionally played an important role.

 Life

 She was the daughter of an impoverished shepherd from a village near Garrūs in Kurdistan, and was employed as a free maidservant to the shah's wife Anīs al-Dawla in the Qajar harem in 1859.

-In the manner of the Qajar harem custom, she enterred in a relationship with the Shah via a temporary marriage and was classified as a concubine.
+In the manner of the Qajar harem custom, she entered in a relationship with the Shah via a temporary marriage and was classified as a concubine.

 She eventually became a favorite of the shah, second only to Anīs-al-dawla.
 Contemporaries attributed her influence to an ability to manipulate the shah's weak spots: she catered to his whims, encouraged his obsessions, and appealed to his parsimony.
 Her power was also enhanced by the shah's intense attachment to her nephew, Gholam-Ali, Malijak-e Thani, also known as Aziz al-Soltan.
 She supported the career of Mirza Ali Asghar Khan Amin al-Soltan.
 She was entrusted with several important responsibilities, such as supervising the shah's private apartment, where the crown jewels were kept; keeping the shah's most important seal, and put in charge of all presents given to the shah.